Dublin City Centre is Relatively Compact and Easy to get Around on Foot

 Since traffic can be heavy in Dublin City centre we suggest travelling on foot for short distances.
 Dubliners are generally quite friendly so don’t be afraid to ask for directions.
 Our front of house staff at venues are also available to help you if you have any questions.
 Do give yourself enough time to travel between venues if you are unfamiliar with the city or choose shows that are in the same, or nearby, venues.
 The time needed to walk from one venue to another varies between 5 and 20 minutes.

-Please note that streets in Dublin have a tendency to change names suddenly (!) so look for blue street signs at intersections.
+Please note that streets in Dublin have a tendency to change names suddenly (!) so look for blue street signs on buildings at intersections.
 Also note that streets with similar names may not be beside each other.
 For example South Great George’s Street (the location of ‘The George’ gay bar) is south of the river while North Great George’s Street is a 15-20 minute walk away, north of the river.

 Note that travel on foot is quite safe in Dublin city centre, comparable to other European cities.
 However as with any city we recommend applying common sense regarding personal belongings and stick to busy well-lit busy streets at night time.
 If in doubt take a taxi.